San Antonio Municipal Auditorium: Architecture

 The 6 acre on which the auditorium is built was purchased from different entities, including a garden area from the Ursuline Academy.
 The 12-sided shape of the arena features carved stone and an arcade entrance complemented by a domed tower on each side.
-Red stone tile and metal are used on the roof.
+Red stone tile and metal were used on the roof.
 The original interior featured two-level horseshoe-shaped seating.
 The design on the 36 by 75 ft 5600 lb asbestos auditorium stage curtain was the painting Founding of San Antonio by artist Hugo D. Pohl.
 The painting depicted the artist's vision of the 1718 founding of Presidio San Antonio de Bexar, and also included the Battle of the Alamo defenders James Bowie, Davy Crockett, William B. Travis and James Butler Bonham.